joshbegley/nyt-latest/README.md

 `With its crowd-pleasers and safe bets, this big trade show tones it down for an uncertain art market.
 Our critics sampled the global art scene for these discoveries.`\
 https://nytimes.com/2025/09/04/arts/design/armory-show-javits-center.html

-**USMNT star Tim Weah doubles down on ‘evil’ comment about former players-turned-pundits**\
+**USMNT star Tim Weah doubles down on 'evil' comment about former players turned pundits**\
 `Weah refused to back down over his high-profile criticisms of former players now working in the media.`\
 https://nytimes.com/athletic/6598296/2025/09/04/usmnt-weah-evil-pulisic/